|Parents in Northern Ireland have put their faith in schools that unite Catholics and Protestants.|

 Cavanagh heads up a steep road and pulls over at a spot that offers a spectacular view.
 The second largest city in Northern Ireland, Londonderry looks sleepy and quaint from this lofty perch.
 Church steeples dot the horizon, and the lazy Foyle River flows like something out of a postcard, its slow curves dividing the land into what locals call the city side and the water side.
 In the distance below, on the city side, is a working-class Catholic enclave known as the Bogside.

-have put their faith in schools that unite Catholics and
+Parents in Ireland have put their faith in schools that unite Catholics and Protestants.

 On this peaceful spring night, it’s hard to conjure up the chaos that broke out in 1972, when some 20,000 Catholic protestors rallied against years of political gerrymandering favoring Protestant unionists and unionist control over the best housing and jobs.
 Perched along a section of the city’s imposing 17th century fortified wall, British soldiers fired down on the demonstrators, claiming later that they’d been provoked by some in the crowd.
 Thirteen young Catholic marchers were killed.
 “Bloody Sunday” made news around the world.
 A memorial honoring the dead stands in the Bogside today, and several wall murals by local artists depict events from that afternoon.